 - How often you use the stove

 Soot is more harmful and toxic that ash.
 For example, you can use ash to clean your glass and even your hands.
 However, you wouldn’t want to use soot for this purpose.
 Soot is more solid and black in appearance.
 If your wood has high water content, the water can bind with the soot and create a tar-like substance called creosote.
-This can be sticky and crystal like.
+This can be sticky and crystal-like.
 It sticks to flues and reduces the size of them making them a hazard.
 Furthermore, it can be very flammable.
-Thus this can help cause chimney fires.
+Thus, creosote building is a leading cause of chimney fires.

-If you burn a poor quality smokeless fuel, the amount of ash & soot produced is incredible.
+Burning a poor-quality smokeless fuel will produce an incredible amount of ash & soot.
 Even a good quality smokeless fuel can produce copious amounts of ash and soot.
 On the other hand, if you use wood as your only fuel and it is very well seasoned (under 15% water content) the amount of soot and ash will be far less.
 The species of wood will also determine how much waste will be generated.
-For instance – if you burn kiln-dried ash, you will hardly notice any waste in the bottom of your stove.
+For instance – if you burn kiln-dried ash, you will hardly notice any debris in the bottom of your stove.